Megalinux/Crypto_1_Backtester/README.md

 ### Creating your Strategy ###

-* You can define a strategy by implementing the Strategia Class in strategia.py.
-Through the configuration of numerous parameters there is the possibility of implementing many strategies using the Qtpylib and Ta-lib libraries.
+* You can define a strategy by implementing the Strategia Class in strategy.py.
+Through the configuration of numerous parameters present in the file tools.py there is the possibility of implementing many strategies using the Qtpylib and Ta-lib libraries.

 ### Example 1 of strategy ###